Troubleshooting

 Section titled “Only some database items sync”Two common causes:

 - Database filters are active.
-Open Sync Configuration > Database Configuration, find the database, and check for filter conditions.
+Open N2O Settings > Sync > What to sync, select the database in the picker, and click its Filters button to check for active conditions.

 Pages disappear into _orphaned/

-Section titled “Pages disappear into _orphaned/”Pages moved to _orphaned/ were in sync state but no longer found in Notion — either deleted, moved outside your sync scope, or no longer shared with your integration.
+Section titled “Pages disappear into _orphaned/”Pages moved to _orphaned/ were in sync state but no longer found in Notion - either deleted, moved outside what you sync, or no longer shared with your integration.

 - If the page still exists in Notion, re-share it with your integration and run sync.